ActivitySim/activitysim/docs/gettingstarted.rst

     https: https://myproxy.org:8080
   ssl_verify: false

-3. Create and activate an Anaconda environment (basically a Python install just for this project)
+3. Create and activate an Anaconda environment (basically a Python install just for this project) using Anaconda Prompt or the terminal.

 ::

-  conda create -n asimtest python=2.7
+  conda create -n asimtest python=3.7

   #Windows
   activate asimtest